 \subsection{Dark Matter Models}

 In this work, we consider two types of DM candidates: a self-interacting bosonic DM capable of forming a Bose–Einstein condensate (BEC) and a fermionic mirror DM capable of forming a dark NS in isolation.
-Our primary focus is on core configurations of the fermionic DM candidate, allowing comparison with the bosonic core configuration.
-Additionally, we examine a bosonic DM halo scenario to assess how the extended DM distribution influences the cooling process of proto-neutron stars.
+In the fermionic DM subsection below, we focus on core configurations that serve as a basis for comparison with the bosonic core configurations analyzed in this paper.
+This approach allows us to extend our previous work \cite{Issifu:2024htq}, which explored core configurations of fermionic mirror DM admixed with evolving PNSs.
+Additionally, we examine a bosonic DM halo scenario to assess how the extended DM distribution influences the cooling process of protoneutron stars.